stfc/IAM-Docs/docs/getting-started/registering-an-account.md

     </figure>

     ???+ info
-        Please be aware that due to the large number of institutions linked with eduGAIN, you may need to **type several characters** before finding yours
+        Please be aware that due to the large number of institutions linked with eduGAIN, you may need to **type several characters** before finding yours.

+        Also, please use the **Full English Name** of your institution instead of *acronym*.
+For example, *Science and Technology Facilities Council* instead of *STFC*